 Yoga: Yoga helps significantly reduce depression, stress, and anxiety.
 You can either join yoga sessions in a gym or practice them at home.

-Talk Therapy: talking to a friend, therapist or counselor helps reducing stress and depression.
+Talk Therapy: talking to a friend, therapist or counselor helps reduce stress and depression.
 A psychiatrist may also prescribe your medication if it is affecting your daily routine.

 Tongue and Jaw Muscle Exercise

 These exercises help you relax the jaw muscles and maintain proper alignment of your jaw.

 You can try them at home after consulting your therapist.